An introduction guide about the Traditional American Ink or Traditional Tattoo Style

 The Traditional American Tattoo Style

 These tattoos always have bold, thick outlines, complemented by blocks of saturated primary colors.
 These colors are mostly limited to a seven-color palette, with black being the first and most important.
 Some of the other colors used were red, blue, yellow, brown, purple, and green, with black shading.
 With minimal use of shading is intended to create a 2-dimensional image rather than a realistic 3D tattoo.
-The images are flat and bold and framed by black outline, with some tattoos bearing names and quotes.
+The images are flat and bold and framed by a black outline, with some tattoos bearing names and quotes.

 In the early days of tattoo shops, artists would present “Traditional Tattoo Flash” to clients who would choose their designs from ready-made drawings.
 These designs will be typical Conventional Tattoo images.
 However, the standard in today’s tattoo industry is never to copy someone else’s work.
 Tattoo pieces that the artist initially designs, these “Flashes,” presented an introduction to Traditional Tattoo designs that bore iconic images.